Home 5 News 5 UH-60 Blackhawk Maintenance & Overhaul

 Additionally, there are several hour- and calendar-based inspections and checks are done to help ensure safe and proper functioning.
 These include battery checks, gearbox oil samples, 90-day corrosion checks, 30-day engine wash programs, and a 120-hour inspection which typically lasts between two and three days.
 This check looks at critical vibrations of the oil cooler fan, tail rotor, and high-speed shafts in the engine.

 A larger check called the phase maintenance inspection (PMI) is conducted every 360 flight hours.
 PMI 1 primarily focuses on the cabin and tail section of the aircraft.
-PMI 2 focuses mostly on the Black Hawk’s systems and components, many of which are located above the cabin, tailboom, and main rotor.
+PMI 2 focuses mostly on the Blackhawk’s systems and components, many of which are located above the cabin, tailboom, and main rotor.

 Depot level maintenance, or extensive maintenance or modifications, is primarily handled by the AASF (Army Aviation Support Facility) servicing that area.
 A flight line crew will be primarily responsible for scheduled and unscheduled maintenance, as well as a helicopter’s ground movements around a facility.

-Black Hawk maintenance is a time-consuming and energy-intensive operation when done correctly.
-When tackled with perseverance, grit, and a sense of duty, however, it can easily make for an impressive flying machine and help keep a Black Hawk running smoothly for years on end.
+Blackhawk maintenance is a time-consuming and energy-intensive operation when done correctly.
+When tackled with perseverance, grit, and a sense of duty, however, it can easily make for an impressive flying machine and help keep a Blackhawk running smoothly for years on end.